data-creative/data-creative.github.io/_posts/2018-12-16-learning-keras-tensorflow-py.md

 (x_train, y_train), (x_test, y_test) = mnist.load_data()
 ```

 While developing the model, I learned how important it is to pre-process the data into a format the model expects.
 For this specific MNIST use case, each input image represents a grid of pixels, each with its own grayscale value from 0 to 255.
 We need to re-scale these values so they fall between 0 and 1 (the model's preferred input range), and we need to flatten each input from a two-dimensional grid into a one-dimensional list.
-Finally, we need to classify the output values into categories representing each of the ten possible outcomes (digits from zero to nine).
+Finally, we need to separate the output values into categories representing each of the ten possible outcomes (digits from zero to nine).

 ```py
 # flatten each 28x28 pixel grid into a single layer